Oktoberfest is also celebrated in Alaska’s breweries

 Bars cash in on Oktoberfest as well

-Also the bars dip in on the Oktoberfest.
+Also the bars dip in on the event.
 There is a place out in Fox, a little community of 417 outside of Fairbanks, called Howling Dog.
 It is the place where they have the red carpet on which President Reagan and Pope Johannes Paul II met in Fairbanks on May 2, 1984.
-At the Howling Dog, they often have a band that plays real Bavarian Oktoberfest music.
+At the Howling Dog, they often have a band that plays real Bavarian music.
 And guess what?
 These guys even wear Hosentürle Lederhosen, Bavarian hats, and Karohemden.
-Karo is a sort of gingham pattern with just two colors and the plaid is about 0.3937inch x 0.3937inch (1cm x 1cm) wide.
+Karo is a sort of gingham pattern with just two colors and the plaid is about 0.3937 inch x 0.3937 inch (1cm x 1cm) wide.
 Think more of a supersized gingham pattern than American style plaid.
 The word “Hemd” means shirt.
 Hosentürle means little door of the pants. 🙂

-Hosentürle mini skirt is the newest German street style hit
+Hosentürle mini skirt is the newest German It girl Must-have

-Recently I stumbled upon this cool Hosentürle mini skirt and ordered it.
+Recently, I stumbled upon this cool Hosentürle mini skirt and ordered it.
 It is such a statement piece.
 I had never seen one when I lived in Bavaria.
-I am not sure whether I will wear it when we go to listen to a band at one of the Oktoberfest celebrations in the Fairbanks metropolitan area.
+I am not sure whether I will wear it when we go to listen to a band at one of the October celebrations in the Fairbanks metropolitan area.
 Probably, I will stick to a traditional dirndl.

 The photo above shows how I styled my new Hosentürle skirt for date night with my husband.
 I wore brown opaque tights as we now have already temperatures below the freezing point at night.
 I did not want to go down the sweet Alpine styling route to not look like wearing a costume.
 Furthermore, in America, Oktoberfest is incorrectly celebrated in October only and does not start in September as does the original Oktoberfest in München.